 Professor Christina Hughes, Pro-Vice-Chancellor for Student Experience, Sheffield Hallam University

 Testing the standards of evaluation practice in different contexts

 The proposed standards of evaluation practice developed in the first phase of this project now need to be tested by institutions and third party organisations who offer outreach schemes to ensure they can be applied across a variety of contexts.

 OFFA has commissioned a collaborative project, led by a team from the University of Exeter, to carry out this pilot test in a range of different case study sites.
-Working with a number of partners, the research team will investigate how the standards can be applied in different contexts.
-The work will involve:
+Working with a number of partners, the research team is investigating how the standards can be applied in different contexts.
+The work involves:

 - a series of workshops to reflect on the standards, and identify and implement evaluation methodologies for selected outreach interventions